Data Warehouse Logical Design

 Case Scenario 1: Copying Production Data to Development

-Your IT solution has been deployed to production, version one is complete, and it is now time
+Your IT solution has been deployed to production, version

 to start the work on the next version.
-To keep the data in the development and testing environment
+To keep the data in

-as up to date as possible, your manager has asked you to design a data movement
+as up to date as possible, your manager has asked you to

-solution to be used on a regular basis to copy a subset of production data from the production
+solution to be used on a regular basis to copy a subset of

 data store into the development data store.